 How To Do

-2. Position your index fingers and thumbs, so they’re touching, forming a diamond shape.
+- Position your index fingers and thumbs so they’re touching, forming a diamond shape.

-3. Now extend your arms so that your body is elevated and forms a straight line from your head to your feet.
+- Now, extend your arms to elevate your body and form a straight line from your head to your feet.

-4. Lower your chest towards your hands, ensuring you don’t flare your elbows out to the sides and keeping your back flat.
+- Lower your chest towards your hands, ensuring you don’t flare your elbows to the sides and keep your back flat.

 Tips